 Forks Over Knives Film Reflection Paper due any day this week (350-word minimum with word count)

-If you chose Option 1 for the Course Project, Reflection Journals on your Experiential Learning Projects are due any day during Wk 17.
+If you chose Option 1 for the Course Project, Reflection Journals on your Community Experiential Learning are due any day during Wk 16.

 Democracies in America: